Singularities of linear systems and boundedness of Fano varieties: Preliminaries

 Let $(X,B)$ be a pair.
-An \emph{lc place} of $(X,B)$ is a prime divisor $D$ over $X$, that is, on birational models of $X$ such that $a(D,X,B)=0$.
-An \emph{lc centre} is the image on $X$ of an lc place.
+An \emph{non-klt place} of $(X,B)$ is a prime divisor $D$ over $X$, that is, on birational models of $X$ such that $a(D,X,B)\le 0$.
+A \emph{non-klt centre} is the image on $X$ of a non-klt place.
+When $(X,B)$ is lc, a non-klt place and a non-klt centre are also sometimes referred to as an \emph{lc place} and an \emph{lc centre}, respectively.